TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 - Nicer frontend (Assigned to Hels15)
 - should probably not clear the database every time the program runs
-- basic password check to avoid two people using the same username
 - Support difficulty
 - Support showing score (upvotes) for current user submitted questions